404dipin/404dipin/README.md

 # Hi, I’m Dipin Silwal

-### 👨‍💻 A passionate learner intersted in Data Science from Nepal
+### 👨‍💻 A passionate learner interested in Data Science from Nepal

 - I’m currently learning **Python, NumPy, pandas, and SQL**
 - How to reach me: dipinsilwal4@gmail.com